 Located on Manchester’s waterfront, the building is composed of three main architectural elements, called “shards”, physically and ideally interconnected to one another “The design concept is a globe shattered into fragments and then reassembled.
 The interlocking of three of these fragments—representing earth, air, and water—comprise the building’s form” says Daniel Libeskind about the museum’s architecture.

 The “Earth” shard accommodates the museum’s galleries; the “Air” shard houses the main entrance and educational spaces; and the “Water” shard accommodates a panoramic platform, a restaurant, a cafe, and a performance space.

 IWM North, ground floor plan; west and east elevations; images courtesy of Studio Libeskind

 The core exhibition of the IWM North focuses on human conflicts and depicts their history, aftermath, and impact on people’s lives through a vast set of objects – manly dating from the World War I onward – photos and documents, but also including multimedia installations – such as a large 360 degrees audio-visual exhibit entitled “the big picture show” – so to make present-day visitors better understand what the war experience actually was (and still is).

 Photo Nilu Izadi

 Photo McCoy Wynne photography

-The Imperial War Museum North regularly organizes temporary exhibition, special events, guided tours, and special activities for kids, families, and schools.
-By climbing the 180 steps of the museum “shard” tower, the public get an impressive panoramic view over the city of Manchester.
+The Imperial War Museum North regularly organizes changing exhibitions, special events, guided tours, and special activities for kids, families, and schools.
+By climbing the 180 steps of the museum “shard” tower, the visitors enjoy an impressive panoramic view of the city of Manchester.